Popular subjects

 Computer science engineers design, develop, maintain, test and repair computer hardware and software.

-This branch can be called a hybrid between electrical engineering and computer science.
+This branch is a hybrid between electrical engineering and computer science.
 This means they can work on designing or upgrading computer parts like circuit boards, processors and memory devices.

 Agricultural engineering